 Courtney Graziano | Senior Vice President & Director of Saint Digital

 Courtney Graziano joined Saint Consulting in 2013.
 Her specialties include creative communications, web-design, social media and multi-channel marketing campaigns.
-In addition, she has developed digital strategies for several multi-billion dollar projects using cutting edge techniques the leverage the integration of web and mobile platforms.
+In addition, she has developed digital strategies for several multi-billion dollar projects using cutting edge techniques that leverage the integration of web and mobile platforms.

 Prior to joining Saint, Courtney worked as a web developer for a local marketing firm, producing websites and digital campaigns for shopping and retail centers in the Mountain West.
 Having spent eight years in fundraising for regional and national non-profits, Courtney has a deep understanding of marketing tactics that have helped raise over $3 million from small-dollar donors.
 Courtney was the field director for Middle Tennessee during the 2006 Harold Ford Jr. for Senate campaign and was the only field staffer to reach her vote goal.

 Courtney received her undergraduate degree in American Studies and Political Science from Vanderbilt University and her master’s degree in Organizational Leadership from Peabody College at Vanderbilt University.
 She serves on the leadership team for the Vanderbilt Alumni Association in Colorado.